surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a visual acknowledgement message when the WordPress Site Address URL value has changed.
+	* Added a visual acknowledgement message when the Site Address URL value has changed.
 * **Bugfixes**
 	* None.
 * **Developer Notes**